A website’s forms sit at the foundation of many different digital marketing strategies.

 Step three: Run optimization tests

 After applying best practices and collecting key form metrics, it’s time to perform a few basic optimization tests.
-There are a wide variety of testing tools available, including Google Optimize (offers free and paid versions).
-It’s important to always test until reaching statistical significance so you can be confident with your optimization decisions.
+There are a wide variety of testing tools available, including (which offers free and paid versions).
+It’s important to always test until reaching so you can be confident with your optimization decisions.

 Add form validationDepending on the technology powering your forms, this may be as simple as adjusting form settings.